What is Hypertension?

 Your doctor will probably order an EKG in addition to blood tests, including a complete blood cell count, comprehensive metabolic panel, thyroid function, cholesterol, and urine analysis.
 Another test may be ordered depending on their suspicion for secondary hypertension.

-The treatment of benign essential hypertension usually begins with dietary and lifestyle changes.
+The treatment usually begins with dietary and lifestyle changes.
 In men, alcohol consumption should not exceed 2 drinks per day, and in women no more than 1 drink per day.
 Most nutritionist and doctors recommend that you incorporate fruits and vegetables in the diet and that you limit or reduce your sodium (salt) intake.
-Regular exercise, at least 30 minutes of moderate intensity activity, 3 times a week has been associated with blood pressure reduction.
+Regular exercise, at least 30 minutes of moderate intensity activity, 3 times a week has been associated with reduction.

 Sometimes diet and exercise are not enough and medications are prescribed to lower your blood pressure.
 There are several classes of blood pressure medications, including: